bittersweetryan/temple-of-dom/article/temple-of-dom_edited.md

 	var searchInput = document.querySelector( '#search-input' );

 Next we need to be able to listen for the `keyup` event to be triggered on the select.
 The DOM gives us an easy to use API for subscribing and unsubscribing to events with the `addEventListener( type, listener [,useCapture] )` and `removeEventListener( type, listener [,useCapture] )` methods.
-The code below will listen for `keyup` events on the `searchInput` and call the getTweets method.
+The code below will listen for `keyup` events on the `searchInput` and call the `getArtifacts` method.

-    searchInput.addEventListener( 'keyup',  getTweets );
+    searchInput.addEventListener( 'keyup',  getArtifacts );

 >Versions of Internet Explorer earlier than 9 do not use a standard event model.
 Instead of using the standard `addEventListener` and `removeEventListener` methods, IE uses `attachEvent` and `detatchEvent`.
 The fun doesn't stop there, however, because the event object that gets passed into the callback also deviates from the standards set by the W3C.
 This means that if you have to support IE 8 and older you cannot rely on the `event.target` and `event.currentTarget` properties existing in the object that gets passed into your callback function.